 Ship Island (formerly known as East Ship and West Ship islands) has been restored as part of the Mississippi Coastal Improvements Program (MsCIP) to better protect a wild and dynamic environment that is shaped by wind and water and treasured by people.

 Ship Island Project Background

-Sculpted winds, waves, and currents that influence sand erosion, deposition, dune formation, overwash, inlet formation, and shoreline migration, the Mississippi barrier islands are important to our natural, historical, and cultural landscapes.
-The barrier islands create and maintain sensitive ecosystems that support diverse habitats for wildlife such as birds and sea turtles while also reducing storm damage to our coastal communities.
-They are also time capsules containing pieces of our human past, like historic Fort Massachusetts.
+Sculpted by winds, waves, and currents that influence sand erosion, deposition, dune formation, overwash, inlet formation, and shoreline migration, the Mississippi barrier islands are important to our natural, historical, and cultural landscapes.
+The barrier islands create and maintain sensitive ecosystems that support diverse habitats for wildlife such as birds and sea turtles, while also reducing storm damage to our coastal communities.
+They also serve as time capsules containing pieces of our human past such as the historic Fort Massachusetts.

-The work area will be fenced off and public access to the area will not be allowed, either by foot or boat.
+For safety reasons during construction, public access to the area will not be allowed, either by foot or boat.
 Project personnel will also be on-site to restrict access within the project zone to authorized personnel only.
-The facilities including pier, concessions, Fort Massachusetts, and the south beach in the area formally known as West Ship Island remain open to visitors during its regular season.
+The facilities including pier, concessions, Fort Massachusetts, and the south beach in the area formerly known as West Ship Island remain open to visitors during its regular season.

 Last updated: May 22, 2019